occ2/skeleton/app/Base/controls/FormControl/README.md

 	...'

 #### b.
 Use Symfony Events
-If you want to use Symfonx events to processing form you must add @events annotation to Form class specification.
-Don't use onSubmit[] or onSuccess[] events. submit, validation and error fires Symfony event that can be catched by your custom subscriber where event name is _form.myForm.submit (success,error etc..)_ Data from Form are encapsulated into object of FormEvent class with $presenter, $form and $event properties.
-Advantage is decomposition processing of form from form, removing form processing from presenter and, reusability.
-Example:
-in presenter..
+If you want to use Symfony events on Form you have two options how to do it.
+First one is siplier by adding @onSuccess (onError, onSubmit, onValidate) annotation on Form class where value is event name registered in subscriber and data container is instance of FormEventData class.

 	...
 	public function createComponentMyForm(){